ahmed-elbehairy7/Focus/README.md

 ### reseting tasks

 So, you made a typo, or the durations is made wrong, just type uppercase R the next time the app asks you for a task.
-This also means that you cannot use the letter 'R' as a shortcut, so, you can edit [this line of code](https://github.com/ahmed-elbehairy7/Focus/blob/bad46936ca599ac9c3bbe98ad4185da2d4abf8f4/main.py#L164) to change the letter to reset tasks
+This also means that you cannot use the letter 'R' as a shortcut, so, you can edit [this line of code](https://github.com/ahmed-elbehairy7/Focus/blob/bad46936ca599ac9c3bbe98ad4185da2d4abf8f4/main.py#L16) to change the letter to reset tasks

-    match task:
-        case "R":
-        Task.filter_tasks(one_time)
-        count = 1
+    RESET_TYPE = "R"
-        continue

 Keep in mind that the reset will only reset the type of tasks you're currently at, to reset all tasks see the following section

 ### deleting all tasks

-simply, in order to delete them all, just type uppercase D as a task, and this will do the job, like before this means that you can't have the letter d as a shortcut, but you can change [this line of code](https://github.com/ahmed-elbehairy7/Focus/blob/bad46936ca599ac9c3bbe98ad4185da2d4abf8f4/main.py#L168)
+simply, in order to delete them all, just type uppercase D as a task, and this will do the job, like before this means that you can't have the letter d as a shortcut, but you can change [this line of code](https://github.com/ahmed-elbehairy7/Focus/blob/bad46936ca599ac9c3bbe98ad4185da2d4abf8f4/main.py#15)

-    case "D":
-        return Task.get_tasks()
+    DELETE_ALL = "D"

-## saved.json:
+## saved.json

 Next, you should take a look at the saved.json file, this is the file where you save your common tasks, like daily ones, instead of typing study, duration: 25 every day, you can add a shortuct so for example, when you type s, the program should know that you want to study for 25 minutes, but if you want to study for 15 minutes this day, just enter the s uppercase!